Regularized joint mixture models: Empirical examples

 \textbf{Estimation.} Comparisons are made again with respect to the label-oracle-lasso; this time we consider the increase in root mean squared error (RMSE) resulting from the fact that the group labels are unknown.
 Here we also consider the \textit{pooled-lasso}; a ``naive'' model which does not take into account group structure.
-This allows us to investigate the effect of ignoring group structure under each case in Table \ref{sim2_param}; this is interesting in e.g. Case A where the common-location coefficients have opposite signs.
+This allows us to investigate the effect of ignoring group structure under each case in Table \ref{sim2_param}; this is of particular interest in Case A where the common-location coefficients have opposite signs.

 Results for the $p=500$ are summarized in Figure \ref{mse500}.
 We use standardized coefficients for the calculation of RMSE in order to have a common scale across simulations and cases.
 As expected, under Case A the pooled-lasso model performs poorly, while RJM methods provide overall better estimates than cluster-lasso.
 Under cases B and C, cluster-lasso and RJM which are over-parameterized (common-location effects are equal) perform more or less the same and are in general comparable to the pooled-lasso which is under-parameterized (due to the disjoint-location effects).
-The $p=100$ and $p=250$ cases are shown in Appendix F (Figures \ref{mse100} and \ref{mse250}); results are in general similar with the difference that cluster-lasso performs better when $|d|\approx1$ and RJM-RLasso performs overall worse.
+The $p=100$ and $p=250$ cases are shown in Appendix G (Figures \ref{mse100} and \ref{mse250}); results are in general similar with the difference that cluster-lasso performs better when $|d|\approx1$ and RJM-RLasso performs overall worse.
 Overall, our illustrations suggest that the RJM-FLasso is the most stable method, followed by RJM-NJ.